mebucca/workflow/README.md

 Optionally,

-Download and install the text editor SublimeText3.
+- Download and install the text editor SublimeText: [`[here]`](https://www.sublimetext.com)

-Open SublimeText and follow the instructions here step-by-step.
+Open SublimeText and follow this [guide](https://docs.sublimetext.io/guide/) step-by-step.
 Notice that the procedure is different depending on whether you are a Windows or MacOS user.
 Because of time constraints, I will not be covering how to use R and SublimeText together, but if you are interested we can talk about it after the class.